mshivprasad-8438/Book-Platform/README.md

 - **Book Removal:**
   Remove a book from the collection if needed, ensuring control over listings.

-- **Availability Indicator:**
-  Display the availability status prominently for users to check at any time.

 - **Privacy and Security:**
   Ensure user privacy and data security through robust authentication mechanisms.